 Winter break will be here before you know it, which means your child will be spending two cozy weeks at home.
 It may be easy to keep your child busy and active when the sun is shining, but if you live in a cold weather climate, keeping children active in the winter can prove to be a challenge.
 Having a game plan for those cold days when you are stuck indoors is key to making sure no one goes stir crazy.

-Toddlers and preschool aged children should get 60 – 120 minutes of active play every day.
-Kids and teenagers should get at least 60 minutes of moderate to vigorous physical activity every day.
+Toddlers and preschool aged children should get 60 – 120 minutes of active play every day, while elementary aged children and teenagers should get at least 60 minutes of moderate to vigorous physical activity every day.
 This time should be a combination of planned, adult-led activities, structured activities, and unstructured free play.
 It is recommended that young children should not spend more than 1 hour inactive at a time, and school aged children should not be inactive for periods longer than 2 hours (unless they are sleeping).

-This winter break, when it’s too cold to go outside to play, keep your child moving with some of these indoor activities.
+This winter break, when it is too cold to go outside to play, keep your child moving with some of these active indoor activities.
 Clear some space so everyone can move without fear of getting hurt or breaking something, and get ready to have some active, indoor, winter fun.

 Plastic Cup Building

 Children love to build and create, and if you have never given your child a hundred or so plastic Solo cups before, prepare to be amazed.
 Build walls, store fronts, castles, or any other structures their creativity can come up with.
 Try recording your child jumping through their creation in slow motion, and see them light up as they watch their video back.
 These are guaranteed to keep elementary aged children busy for hours.

 Put on some music and have a dance party together.
 Take your kids back in time and teach them some of your awesome moves.
 Remember to let them teach you some current moves too.
 Extend the dance party into the night by picking up some glow sticks and having a family glow party.